-In a memo sent to faculty and staff members this week, UI President Scott Green reiterated the university's commitment to re-opening campus with COVID-19 protocols in place.
+In a memo sent to faculty and staff members in late July, UI President Scott Green reiterated the university's commitment to re-opening campus with COVID-19 protocols in place.

 "Let us emphasize that we are committed to be open for in-person classes this fall," wrote Green in the memo.
 "This is only possible because we have made truly incredible progress working with healthcare experts and our partners at Gritman Medical Center to design specific safety protocols."